openhive-network/HAfAH/src/hive_fork/Readme.md

 Creates a new context.
 Context name can contains only characters from set: `a-zA-Z0-9_`

 ##### hive.app_next_block( _context_name )
-Returns `hive.blocks_rangerange` -range of blocks numbers to process or NULL It is a most important function for any application.
+Returns `hive.blocks_range` -range of blocks numbers to process or NULL It is a most important function for any application.
 To ensure correct work of fork rewind mechanism any application must process returned blocks and modify their tables according to block chain state on time where the returned block is a head block.